-The underlying data (paths) is absolutely crucial and you should spend as much time as possible getting it right.
-There are a few different possibilities available when fetching the data/paths.
-We have listed the most common ones.
+The underlying data (paths) is absolutely crucial.
+You should spend as much time as possible getting it right.
+There are a few different possibilities available when fetching the data/paths, and we’ve listed the most common ones here.

-Google Analytics 360 – Comes with a native integration to BigQuery which is a huge benefit.
-Important to bear in mind that the path data (which you can find in the Multi Channel funnel reports) are not available in the BQ export.
+- Google Analytics 360 – Comes with native integration to BigQuery, which is a huge benefit.
+It’s important to bear in mind that the path data (which you can find in the Multi-Channel funnel reports) are not available in the BQ export.
 This means you will need to create your own paths, based on the raw export.
-This opens up a lot of possibilities for customisation but also requires some work and automation.
+This opens up lots of possibilities for customisation but also requires some work and automation.

-Google Analytics (standard) – To access the raw data you would need to use the Reporting API.
-This has its drawbacks.
+- Google Analytics (standard) – To access the raw data you need to use the Reporting API.
+This has drawbacks.
 Just to reach a point where you have all raw data available (for example in a BigQuery table) is a rather complex task.
-You might run into sampling limitations, for example, or other limitations with getting all of the dimensions and quantity of data that you need.
+You might run into sampling limitations or other limitations with getting all of the dimensions and quantity of data that you need.

-Google Analytics Web + App property – The standard version comes with a native BigQuery integration which is very promising for advertisers who didn’t have the budgets for Analytics 360.
-However the product is still in development and there are still a few important limitations in building robust datasets for data driven attribution.
+- Google Analytics Web + App property – The standard version comes with a native BigQuery integration, which is promising for advertisers without the budgets for Analytics 360.
+However, the product is still in development and there are a few important limitations in building robust datasets for data-driven attribution.
 The roadmap is developing quickly so watch this space!

-Google Analytics Multi Channel Funnel reports – One straightforward approach is to use the Multi Channel Funnel API.
+- Google Analytics Multi-Channel Funnel reports – One straightforward approach is to use the Multi-Channel Funnel API.
 By doing this you don’t need to invest time building the paths yourself.
 However, opportunities for customisation are more limited.
-In addition, only converting paths (not non-converting paths) are available which is a major drawback.
+In addition, only converting paths (not non-converting paths) are available; a major drawback.

-Facebook attribution – Not currently a viable option given the fact it is not possible to automate the export of conversion paths.
-If Facebook offer that possibility in the future, these paths are extremely interesting given that they are cross-device out of the box.
+- Facebook attribution – Not currently a viable option given the fact it’s not possible to automate the export of conversion paths, but if Facebook offers that possibility in the future, this could be extremely interesting.
 A deep dive on Facebook attribution can be found here.

-Own tracking solution – Very time consuming and often not a viable option.
-However offers a lot of flexibility.
+- Own tracking solution – Very time consuming so not often a viable option.
+Offers a lot of flexibility.

 3. The modern customer data warehouse

 This is definitely the area where the most software exists and fights for attention.
-Personalisation tools, marketing automation software, customer data hubs.
-The names are many but the capabilities do not differ a lot.
+Personalisation tools, marketing automation software, customer data hubs – the names are varied but the capabilities do not differ much.

 SaaS and a user interface vs. custom solutions

 For the activation piece, a user interface is often needed.
-In our opinion this is the biggest requirement in a marketing automation platform.
-In most cases, a human needs to be in control of the actual orchestration, especially when it comes to 1-1 communication (email, sms, push notifications, etc).
-However the logic/segments should be fed from the modern customer data warehouse.
-There are clearly some advantages to having everything in one out-of-the box platform (collection, stitching, logic, orchestration) but this comes with several limitations that we should be aware of.
+We believe this is the biggest requirement in a marketing automation platform.
+In most cases, a human needs to be in control of the actual orchestration, especially when it comes to 1-2-1 communication (email, SMS, push notifications, etc).
+However, the logic/segments should be fed from the modern customer data warehouse.
+There are some advantages to having everything in one out-of-the-box platform (collection, stitching, logic, orchestration) but this comes with several limitations that we should be aware of.

 Segments vs. Signals